tuwiendsg/CLOUD-Utilities/README.md

 ```

 ### Running the Kong Test Service
-After the Gateway is up an running you can start the Kong Test Service again by emiting the `java -jar kong-test-service-0.0.1-SNAPSHOT.jar` command.
+After the Gateway is up an running you can start the Kong Test Service again by emitting the `java -jar kong-test-service-0.0.1-SNAPSHOT.jar` command.
 The Test Service will then if everything is properly configured register an API call at the Gateway.
 The Test Service can also be configured by an `application.yml` file.